satishveesam/satishveesam9-ME_QCALC_V3-master/README.md

-# 🧮 QCalc – Smart Calculator Application (Java OOP)
+# 🧮 QCalc – Java Calculator Application

 ## 📌 Project Overview

-QCalc is a desktop-based calculator application built using **Java with Object-Oriented Programming (OOP) principles**.
-The application is designed with modular, reusable, and maintainable code using concepts like encapsulation, abstraction, inheritance, and polymorphism.
+QCalc is a simple calculator application built using **Java** to demonstrate core programming concepts and basic software development practices.
+The project focuses on implementing essential calculator features while improving debugging and testing skills.

 ---

+## 📅 Project Duration

+**Jun 2025**

+---

+## 📰 Headline

+**Build a simple calculator project using Java from scratch**

+---

 ## 🚀 Features

-* ➕ Basic operations (Addition, Subtraction, Multiplication, Division)
+* ➕ Basic arithmetic operations (Addition, Subtraction, Multiplication, Division)
-* 📊 Advanced operations (Square Root, Power, Percentage)
+* ⚡ Fast and efficient calculations
-* 🧠 Exception handling (invalid inputs, divide by zero)
+* 🧠 Error handling for invalid inputs
-* 🖥️ GUI built using Java Swing
-* ⚡ Real-time calculation updates
+* 🐞 Debugged and optimized code for reliability

 ---

-## 🧠 OOP Concepts Used

-* **Encapsulation** → Data and methods wrapped inside classes
-* **Abstraction** → Hiding complex logic using methods
-* **Inheritance** → Reusing base class functionality *(if implemented)*
-* **Polymorphism** → Method overloading for different operations
+## 🎯 Objective

+This project aims to build a strong foundation in Java by implementing a subset of features commonly found in calculator applications.

 ---